assemble/assemble/README.md

 $ assemble <tasks> [options]
 ```

+Note that for most command line options, _order or definition makes no difference_, so tasks can be defined before or after options.

 ### Tasks

 Optionally specify one or more tasks to run.
 Multiple tasks are separated by a space.